Funding Secure – Important Information

 Funding Secure became plagued by bad loans and experienced loan fraud where one borrower pledged expensive art items that had been allegedly sold during the loan term to pay other debts.
 This begs the questions of why these art assets were not held by Funding Secure?
 Was this a case of misconduct?

-In October 2018, the owners of Funding Secure sold 75% of their stake to an investor in what we now know was an attempt to save the company.
+In October 2018, the owners of Funding Secure sold 75% of their stake to an investor in what was probably an attempt to save the company.

 On October 23rd, 2019, Funding Secured entered administration.